alesm88/spring-mvc-university-enrollment-crud/README.md

 1. Run the project using Maven:

     ```bash
+    ./mvnw clean install
-    mvn spring-boot:run
+    ./mvnw spring-boot:run
     ```
+2. To run the tests:

+    ```
+    ./mvnw test
+    ```

-2. Access the application by visiting:
+3. Access the application by visiting:

     ```
     http://localhost:8080
     ```

     If you use a different port, adjust accordingly.